-If your site's stormwater runs off to areas not connected to the storm drain system, you should consider your land's topography and then identify the waterbodies that it could reach.
+If your site's stormwater runs off to areas not connected to the storm drain system, you should consider your land's topography and then identify the water bodies that it could reach.
 Many sites will discharge some stormwater to a storm drain system and some to other areas not connected to the system.
-If your site's stormwater could potentially reach two or more waterbodies, note that in your SWPPP.
+If your site's stormwater could potentially reach two or more water bodies, note that in your SWPPP.
 Remember, stormwater can travel long distances over roads, parking lots, down slopes, across fields, and through storm sewers and drainage ditches.

-Describe Your Construction Project
+Describe Your Construction Project - Your SWPPP should contain a brief description of the construction activity, including:

-Your SWPPP should contain a brief description of the construction activity, including:
+- Project type or function (for example, low density residential shopping mall, highway) - Project location, including latitude and longitude - Estimated project start and end dates - Sequence and timing of activities that will disturb soils at the site

-- Project type or function (for example, low-density residential, shopping mall, highway) - Project location, including latitude and longitude - Estimated project start and end dates - Sequence and timing of activities that will disturb soils at the site - Size of the project
+- Size of the project - Estimated total area expected to be disturbed by excavation, grading or other construction activities, including dedicated off-site borrow and fill areas - Percentage of impervious area before and after construction - Soil types - Construction site location and any nearby waters or wetlands

-- Estimated total area expected to be disturbed by excavation, grading, or other construction activities, including dedicated off-site borrow and fill areas - Percentage of impervious area before and after construction - Runoff coefficient1 before and after construction - Soil types - Construction site location and any nearby waters or wetlands - Describe and identify the location of other potential sources of stormwater contamination, such as asphalt and concrete plants, stucco operations, paint and concrete washout, and such
+- Runoff coefficient before and after construction - Describe and identify the location of other potential sources of stormwater contamination, such as asphalt and concrete plants, stucco operations, paint and concrete washing, and such.